boutiqueforaweek/boutiqueforaweek.github.io/pages/consignors/items-accepted-2.md

 **You must verify that your items are not under recall.
 Items can be checked on this [website](https://www.cpsc.gov/Recalls).
 You will be required to sign a waiver at check in accepting liability of the items that you bring, stating you have ensured none of your items are recalled, and verifying that all your items meet safety standards.**

+**All clothing must be stain free.
+All items must be gently used and in good working condition.**

 **Please note that items with a specified limit will be counted at Drop Off.**

 * Maximum of 200 clothing items.